Guides

 Advantages for the Seller

-For eCommerce businesses, especially those using platforms like Shopify or WooCommerce, CIF offers several advantages:
+For eCommerce businesses, especially those using platforms like Shopify or WooCommerce, CIF offers several advantages, such as:

-When the seller assumes responsibility for shipping and insurance, it allows eCommerce businesses to maintain leaner inventories.
-This is particularly beneficial for small and medium-sized enterprises (SMEs) that may not have extensive warehousing facilities.
+• Optimised Inventory Management: When the seller assumes responsibility for shipping and insurance, it allows eCommerce businesses to maintain leaner inventories.
+This is particularly beneficial for SMEs that may not have extensive warehousing facilities.

 Disadvantages for the Seller